-Miracle Hill seeks foster families
+Miracle Hill seeks foster families in the Upstate

 Miracle Hill Ministries recently celebrated the licensing of its 200th foster family.